clownmeister/bohemia-api/readme.md

 * Weird entity encapsulation.
 No time to investigate.
 * No time for SOLID :(
 * No email editor.
 Used https://dashboard.unlayer.com/ for POC.
-* Edit post html white text.
+* Edit post html white text (only dark theme).
 Need to include css entrypoint in CRUD controllers.